 Ohio's Farm Fatality Statistics

-Summary: Program involves surveillance of agricultural fatalities and injuries in Ohio, interpretation of data, and design of outreach programming.
+The FFIDO Program involves surveillance of agricultural fatalities and injuries in Ohio, interpretation of data, and design of outreach programming.

-Response: The results of the FFIDO surveillance efforts are used to guide current and future research and outreach initiatives in the State Agricultural Safety Office.
+The results of the FFIDO surveillance efforts are used to guide current and future research and outreach initiatives in the State Agricultural Safety Office.
 FFIDO tracks all agricultural fatal incidents in Ohio, classifying the injury agents involved as well as victim demographics.
 By monitoring trends and understanding the scope of the problem the OSU State Safety Team offers many research-based safety education programs, demonstrations, and publications aimed at teaching injury prevention and life-saving information.
 Using Ohio's agricultural surveillance data as the cornerstone of this process enables the strategies to be accurate and relevant in addressing the true problem.

-Current Ohio fatality statistics (2009 - 2018)
+Current Ohio fatality statistics (2014 - 2023)

-Distribution of fatalities by year
+Distribution of Fatalities by Month

-Distribution of fatalities by month
+Distribution of Fatalities by Age

-Distribution of fatalities by Agent (cause of incident)
+Distribution of Fatalities by Agent (cause of incident)

-Breakdown of Grain Handling and Storage fatalities
+Breakdown of Grain Handling and Storage Fatalities

-2018 Fact Sheet, Childhood Agricultural Injuries in the U.S
+2022 Fact Sheet, Childhood Agricultural Injuries in the U.S

 Fatal Unintentional Farm Injuries Among Persons Less than 20 Years of Age in the United States